adugnag/CV-deSpeckNet/README.md

 ![paper6_flowchart2](https://user-images.githubusercontent.com/48068921/112758977-4906ba00-8ff1-11eb-8e08-ce3cab3aaad7.png)

+# Requirements.
 To run the scripts locally, you need to install the keras-complex library (https://pypi.org/project/keras-complex/) along with keras==2.23 and tensorflow-gpu==1.13.1.
 There is a requirements text file included.
 For usage in google colab the folder complexnn (supplied in this repo) should be uploaded to your google drive.

 The keras-complex library used in this paper and its documentation can be found in https://github.com/JesperDramsch/keras-complex
+# Usage
+To train the model run the script main_train.py.
+To test a trained model on new image run main_test.py.

+# Reference
 If you use this implementation please cite our work as follows

 A. G. Mullissa, C. Persello and J. Reiche, (2021).